lamystere/endless-orgasm-machine/README.md

 ![Screenshot](doc/Screenshot2.png)

 ## bluetooth usage
 WiFi is NOT necessary anymore!
 The UI can work through bluetooth now!
-A website and app are in the works.
-At the moment you still need to connect to the /ui endpoint or a local vite server to see the UI and hit the bluetooth connection button.
+No ip address, wifi setup, or anything else needed.
+Just connect to your EOM directly by clicking the bluetooth icon.
+Android or PC Chrome only!
+Sorry Apple and Firefox enthusiasts but those two have deemed web bluetooth an unacceptable risk and it will never be available.

+So how do you get that running?
+It is now configured as a PWA!
+This means you can pull it up once from https://lamystere.github.io/endless-orgasm-machine/eomui/public and install it as an app.
+It does not require an internet connection to work after installation...its just there in app mode ready to go.
+I'll probably end up splitting the UI into an embedded version and an app version.

 Using Xtoys you can connect to the EOM and let it control your other Xtoys devices.
 For Xtoys it emulates a device called [MonsterPub Mr. Devil Kegel](https://monsterpub.com/products/mp2-u-shaped-remote-egg-with-kegel).
 The "pressure" reading corresponds to the "pleasure" output of the EOM.
 The sliders for vibrator strength will work in manual mode.